AshrafHassan-RH/dev-acm/README.md

 ````
 oc describe secrets aap-service-account-token-qm8dg -n default
 ````
+> **Note**
-Note: Secret is created in the default namespace because service account is created in that namespace.
-Check the AAP/service-account.yaml about the details.
+> Secret is created in the default namespace because service account is created in that namespace. > > Check the AAP/service-account.yaml about the details.
-Secrets are created accordign to service account name: <account_name>-token-<random_id>.
+> Secrets are created accordign to service account name: <account_name>-token-<random_id>.
 In our case, secret name is aap-service-account-token-qm8dg

 Copy the token and paste it in the appropriate field descibed in the chapter "Openshift API credentials"